-Pradyuman Thakur murder case: CBI opposes bail plea of Pinto family, next hearing on 21 November
+Ryan school murder case: CBI opposes bail plea of Pinto family, next hearing on 21 November - Firstpost

 The court has set next date of hearing on bail plea on 21 November and has asked CBI to bring along the case diary.

 #BREAKING -- Ryan Murder Case: Next date for Pinto's bail plea hearing is November 21 in Punjab & Haryana High Court.
-Court asks CBI to bring along the case diary #RyanMurderTwistpic.twitter.com/oevbd1GXEe
+Court asks CBI to bring along the case diary #RyanMurderTwist pic.twitter.com/oevbd1GXEe — News18 (@CNNnews18) November 17, 2017

 On 10 November, the Punjab and Haryana High Court had adjourned the hearing in the bail plea of Pinto family till 17 November, Business Standard had reported.

-Pradyuman's family on 9 November had demanded that the CBI must question the Pintos, and that the arrested 16-year-old student of the school, now a prime suspect, should be tried as an adult.
+The child's family on 9 November had demanded that the CBI must question the Pintos, and that the arrested 16-year-old student of the school, now a prime suspect, should be tried as an adult.

-"The CBI should grill, interrogate and arrest the Pintos' family," Barun Chandra Thakur, father of murdered Class 2 student Pradyuman, told IANS.
+"The CBI should grill, interrogate and arrest the Pintos' family," Barun Chandra Thakur, father of the murdered Class 2 student, told IANS.

 He also said that the Pintos should not be given any "leeway" just because they are "high and mighty".